rust-lang/rust/src/doc/trpl/README.md

 parlance, `x` is said to ‘own’ the vector.
 This means that when `x` goes out of scope, the vector’s memory will be de-allocated.
 This is done deterministically by the Rust compiler, rather than through a mechanism such as a garbage collector.
-In other words, in Rust, you don’t call functions like `malloc` and `free` yourself: the compiler statically determines when you need to allocate or deallocate memory, and inserts those calls itself.
+In other words, in Rust, we don’t call functions like `malloc` and `free` ourselves: the compiler statically determines when we need to allocate or deallocate memory, and inserts those calls itself.
 To err is to be human, but compilers never forget.

 Let’s add another line to our example: